Breast Reduction Specialist

 Breast reduction of any significant amount requires the classic anchor style or inverted Y shaped scars as a result.
 It is these scars which have created the lift part of the reduction.
 Every women who wants her breast size reduced and the nipples and mound reshaped must carefully consider the trade-off of these scars, These scars can be quite pronounced due to their redness in the first few months after the procedure.
 It can take up to a year after the surgery until the scars have matured and faded into their final appearance.

-In addition to helping area breast reduction patients, Dr. Eppley performs other breast surgeries to help Indianapolis breast augmentation and breast lift patients achieve a shapelier and more voluptuous body contour.
-Breast procedures are also often part of mommy makeover surgery in Indianapolis.
+In addition to helping area breast reduction patients, Dr. Eppley performs other breast surgeries to help breast augmentation and breast lift patients achieve a shapelier and more voluptuous body contour.
+Breast procedures are also often part of mommy makeover surgery.

 Breast Reduction – Before Surgery